-Main Features of Indian Constitution, Indian Constitution Facts
+Main Features of Indian Constitution, Facts & Information

 This article gives detail insights about main features of Indian Constitution, facts about Indian Constitution, important points about Indian Constitution, basic information about Indian Constitution.
 This article also answers frequent questions like who made the constitution of India, who has written the constitution of India, how many laws are there in Indian Constitution, where is the original copy of Indian Constitution kept etc.

 Constitution is main law of a country which reflects the basic principles on which the government of that country works.
 It lays down the main framework and Principal functions of various bodies of Government.
 It also defines the procedure by which various organs of the government interact with each other.
 It also defines the rules by which government interacts with the common citizens.
 With the exception of UK all democratic countries have their written Constitution.
 The Indian Republic is governed in terms of the Constitution of India which was adopted by the Constituent Assembly on 26th November, 1949 and came into force on 26th January, 1950.
 The constitutional head of the Country is President.

 The government of India Act, 1935 exercised great influence on the Indian Constitution.
 The federal scheme, office of governor, powers of federal judiciary etc were drawn from this act.
 The constitution of India was not an original but all the good ideas from the Constitutions of other Western Countries were adopted in it.
 The effects of Constitutions of other countries are enlisted as follows –